Procedures as of January 1, 2013

 (b) Where will the tapes be kept?

-(c) For how long will the tapes be kept?
+(c) How long will the tapes be kept?

 (d) Who will have access to the tapes?

 5. If you are an undergraduate student, you cannot make an IRB proposal yourself.
-One of your professors must agree to serve as the principal investigator.
+One of your professors must agree to serve as the PI (principal investigator)

-6. If you are a graduate student, you are currently permitted to be the principal investigator on an IRB proposal (though this may change in the future).
+6. If you are a graduate student, you are currently permitted to be the PI (principal investigator) on an IRB proposal (though this may change in the future).
 However, you must list your department and the name of your adviser at the top of the proposal.

 How quickly will I hear from the IRB?